-If you are looking to make any modifications to the code base, you should follow the developer instructions.
+If you are looking to make any modifications to the model source code, you should follow the developer instructions.

 We suggest using the Anaconda Python distribution, which you can obtain via the project website.

 Before proceeding, you may wish to create a virtual environment for the pyDeltaRCM project.
-With Anaconda:
+With Anaconda on Linux:

-See this helpful guide for creating virtual environments with venv if you do not use Anaconda.
+For more informtaion, see this guide for help on creating and activating a virtual environment with Anaconda on other platforms.
+See this guide for creating virtual environments with venv if you do not use Anaconda.

 For a user installation, simply install from the pypi package repository:

 $ pip install pyDeltaRCM

 For a developer installation, you should first fork the repository on Github.
 This will allow you to submit suggestions and contribute to pyDeltaRCM.

 You do not need to create a fork if your are just testing, but it may save you time and headache down the road.
 If you choose not to, just use the main repository url below (https://github.com/DeltaRCM/pyDeltaRCM.git).